gdossantos97/gdossantos97/README.md

 - 👋 Hi, my name is Gabriel!!
 - 👀 Out side of coding you can find me outside enjoying nature or at the gym
 - 📫 Email me @dev.gabriel.cs@gmail.com so we can get in touch!
-- 🧑🏻‍💻 I Currently work at Oracle as a System Adminstrator Support
+- 🧑🏻‍💻 I Currently work at Oracle for the Global Support team!